California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 • Using the property for its intended purpose.

-• Making minor repairs if required by the lease.
+• Making minor repairs to the rental unit if required by the lease.

 • Vacating the property at the end of the lease unless it is renewed.